cs320-wisc/f21/lab1/gcp/launch.md

 <img src="img/21.png" width=600>

 6. Further down, click to allow HTTP and HTTPS traffic, then click "Create".
+If you get an error (e.g., `e2 instances do not support onHostMaintenance=TERMINATE unless they are preemptible`, deleting the VM and retrying the creation sometimes works the second time)

 7. You should see one instance here.
 After the semester, or if you ever want to start fresh with a new virtual machine, you may want to